paulchyz/OCI_Streaming_Pipeline/README.md

 1. In your main OCI Console, navigate to the hamburger menu at the top left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
-3. Click on the hyperlinked Application object you created.
+3. Click on the hyperlinked Database object you created.
 4. Click `Database actions`.
 Note that you may need to allow pop-ups in your browser if launching the new page fails.
 5. Enter your username and password for your ADW instance.
 For this lab, the default values are as indicated below.
 If you specified a custom password for your ADW instance, replace the default value with the custom value.
 	\